Kailern/Kailern.github.io/about.md

 Hello !

+I'm Frédéric Noret, a Network Security Engineer.
+I'm expert on F5 Solution Expert, and I also use some other solution like PaloAlto, Fortinet, Netskope and Splunk.

-This site is about stuff I like.
+This blog is about stuff I like.
 It may have some articles about video games, IT stuff, or whatever I feel like sharing.